tru0067/GTFO-VanillaReloaded/README.md

 ### High Caliber Pistol

 *With our changes to Choke Mod Shotgun as well as HEL Rifle, we felt that the High Caliber Pistol sat in a good spot.
-Due to the Choke Mod Shotgun changes, it is now much more distinct from that weapon, and the HEL Rifle's ammo changes also provide a bit more room for the High Caliber Pistol to find play.*
+The only change we've made is a slight bump in damage along with a corresponding decrease to its falloff start.
+This will ensure that the weapon has an almost identical damage profile at range, but will now be able to close the distance to consistently 4-shot Giants.*

+-   Damage: 30.1 -> 31.7
+-   Falloff start: 8 -> 5

 ### Precision Rifle